OpenPodcar/OpenPodcar/README.md

 ### C. ON/OFF Switch and Fusing

-- Material: inline car fuse, fuse 7.5Amp, ON/OFF switch, x2 12V batteries (the ones in the vehicle, under the seatback), some wires (~4mm diameter for fuse, switch and batteries, ~2mm diameter for the buck converters)
+- Material: inline car fuse, fuse 7.5Amp, ON/OFF switch, x2 12V batteries (the ones already part of the vehicle, under the seatback), some wires (use ~4mm diameter for fuse, switch and batteries, ~2mm diameter for the buck converters)
+- Switch off the vehicle batteries completely, switch is under the vehicle seatback
-- Fix a tick wire using a crimp bullet terminal onto each pin of the switch
+- Fix a wire using a crimp bullet terminal onto each pin of the switch
-- Get access to the right battery's **+** pole and use a plier to unscrew the bolt and flat washer.
+- Get access to the right battery's "**+**" pole and use a plier to unscrew the bolt and flat washer as shown below.

 	<p align="center">
 	<img src="./docs/hardware/battery_bolt.png" alt="Battery bolt and washer already screwed" "width=240" "height=150"/>
 	</p>

-- Strip the wire on the **+** pin of the switch by 3cm and connect it to the **+** of the right battery by tangling it around the battery **+** pole
+- Strip the wire on the "**+**" pin of the switch by 3cm and connect it to the "**+**" of the right battery by tangling it around the battery "**+**" pole
-- Screw back the bolt and flat washer that were removed from the battery **+** pole
+- Screw back the bolt and flat washer that were removed from the battery "**+**" pole
+- Insert the 7.5Amp fuse inside the inline car fuse
-- Connect the fuse **-** wire to the switch **-** pin
+- Connect the inline car fuse "**-**" wire to the switch "**-**" pin
-- Extend the fuse **+** wire by 30cm such as soldering another tick wire to it, then keep it safely for later connection with the buck converter **+** on the PCB board
+- Extend the inline fuse "**+**" wire by 30cm such as soldering another wire to it, then keep it safely for later connection with the buck converter "**+**" on the PCB board
-- Get access to the left battery's **-** pole's wire, strip a small area in the middle and plug a new and long wire (~50cm) there, then keep this new wire safely for later connection with the buck converter **-** on the PCB board as shown below.
+- Get access to the left battery's "**-**" pole's wire, strip a small area in the middle and plug a new and long wire (~50cm) there, then keep this new wire safely for later connection with the buck converter "**-**" on the PCB board as shown below.

 	<p align="center">
 	<img src="./docs/hardware/battery_switch_pcb.png" alt="Battery, switch and PCB connections" "width=240" "height=150"/>